LukeShortCloud/rootpages/src/virtualization/openstack.rst

 Standalone Containers
 ^^^^^^^^^^^^^^^^^^^^^

+Requirements:

+-  4 CPU cores
+-  8GB RAM
+-  50GB storage

-Starting with Rocky, an all-in-one cloud can be deployed using TripleO.
-This skips the Undercloud and instead deploys a fully functional Overcloud.
-Instructions on how to do this are documented `here <https://docs.openstack.org/project-deploy-guide/tripleo-docs/latest/deployment/standalone.html>`__.
-The config-download Ansible playbooks will be available in the home directory as ``undercloud-ansible-<UUID>``.
+Starting with Rocky, an all-in-one cloud can be deployed without the need of an Undercloud.
+This skips the Undercloud deployment and instead deploys a fully functional Overcloud onto the local server.
+Unlike a typical deployment, Mistral is not used.
+Instructions on how to setup a Standalone cloud are documented `here <https://docs.openstack.org/project-deploy-guide/tripleo-docs/latest/deployment/standalone.html>`__.
+After the installation, the config-download Ansible playbooks will be available in the home directory as ``undercloud-ansible-<UUID>``.
+The Standalone deployment does not support being scaled out and is designed specifically for developers as an alternative to `devstack <https://docs.openstack.org/devstack/latest/>`__.

 InfraRed 2
 ^^^^^^^^^^